 Quick rundown on ceramides.
 The cuticle layer inevitably suffers damage over time through manipulation, shampooing, chemical relaxers, etc. Once the cuticle layer of the hair is damage, the hair becomes susceptible to breakage.
 Ceramides are lipid molecules that protect hair from moisture loss and protein degradation by keeping the cuticle layer in closed and repairing the cuticle layer of hair.

 - Hemp Seed Oil is a highly nutritious food, and contains anti-oxidants, protein, carotene, phytosterols, phospholipids, as well as a number of minerals including calcium, magnesium, sulfur, potassium, iron, zinc, and phosphorus.
-It is a source of complete protein and contains all twenty know amino acids, including the nine essential amino acids.
+The oil generated from water extraction hemp process can usually be more potent, with a stronger presence of these compounds when compared to hemp derived from processes that use alcohol.
+So make sure to do your research before purchase!
+Hemp is a source of complete protein and contains all twenty know amino acids, including the nine essential amino acids.
 It also contains Vitamins A, B1, B2, B3, B6, C, D, and E. The green color in Hemp Seed Oil is a result of the high level of chlorophyll which is naturally present in the seeds.
 Perhaps the most valued property of Hemp Seed Oil is its percentage of Essential Fatty Acids, which is higher than any other plant in the world.
 It contains both Omega-6 and Omega-3 Essential Fatty Acids, in a proportion of 3:1.
 This proportion is the recommended balance of Omega-6 to Omega-3 acids, making it a simple perfect way to complete your diet.
 Essential Fatty Acids are necessary for our health, and are responsible for the luster in our skin, hair, eyes, transferring oxygen to the every cell in our body, and even the clarity in our thought processes.
 They also lubricate and clear the arteries, strengthen the immune system, and help prevent viruses and other threats to our immune system.
 Essential Fatty Acids are not produced by the human body.
 Instead, they must be obtained from food sources.
 [Source]

 - Hemp seed oil, like Argan oil for hair, is a good source of many nutrients than can benefit the health of your hair.
 It is proven to be helpful for developing keratin formation.
 Hemp seed oil for hair helps develop stronger and healthier hair.
 As you age, your hair develops deficiencies in Omega-3 fatty acids.
 When you use hair care products infused with hemp seed oil, which has a high content of fatty acids, you can help to stave off the aging process.
 The 3:1 ratio of Omega-6 to Omega-3 essential fatty acids is exactly what your hair and your scalp need.
 This ratio is also the easiest absorbed by the body.
 [Source]